Frequently Asked Questions

 How much does Scouts cost?

-The yearly membership fee for all youth members is $430 (pro-rated to the financial year).
+The yearly membership fee for all youth members is $460 (pro-rated to the financial year).
+There is also a once off joining fee of $30.

 Are there concessions available for membership fees?